Choiz

 User Personas

-Next I grouped the information I collected from my user research to create three user personas that represented my ideal customers.
+Next I grouped the information I collected from my user research to create two user personas that represented my ideal customers.
 Each of these personas included needs, goals, and observed behavior patterns of my target audience.

 Image of Lisa's